speddings/world_weather_analysis/README.md

 ## World Weather Analysis Results
 ### Weather Database
 - Generate 2000 random pairs of latitudes and longitudes.
-- Identified 759 cities from the coordinates using the Python CityPy library.
+- Identified 759 cities from the coordinates using the Python `citypy` library.
-- Create and export a dataframe by retreiving city data using OpenWeather API. data points included: temp, humidity, cloudiness.
+- Create and export a dataframe by retreiving city data using OpenWeather API. data points included: temp, humidity, cloudiness, wind, and weather description.

 ![dataframe](/weather_database/weather_database_df.png)